codedthinking/xt2treatments/README.md

 When the control group is another treatment happening at the same time, the ATT is the difference between the treatment and the control.

 # Remarks
 The command returns, as part of `e()`, the coefficients and standard errors.
 See `ereturn list` after running the command.
 Typical post-estimation commands can be used, such as `outreg2` or `estout`.

 # Authors
 - Miklós Koren (Central European University, https://koren.mk), *maintainer*

 # License and Citation
 You are free to use this package under the terms of its [license](https://github.com/codedthinking/xt2treatments/blob/main/LICENSE).
-If you use it, please the software package in your work:
+If you use it, please cite the software package in your work:

 - Koren, Miklós.
 (2024).
-XT2TREATMENTS - XTHDIDREGRESS with two treatments (Version 0.1.0) [Computer software]
+XT2TREATMENTS - event study with two treatments (Version 0.1.0) [Computer software]